BackupTheBerlios/subnant-svn/trunk/README.txt

 Run:

-  // Help for each main target is available subnant -projecthelp subnant help subnant help hotcopy
+  // Project help and help for each main target is available subnant -projecthelp subnant help subnant help hotcopy